2022 RACGP National Awards

 Who is eligible: GP of the Year award nominees must be a current financial member of the RACGP and hold current unconditional medical registration within the Australian Health Practitioners Regulation Agency.

-Who can nominate?: The GP of the Year (nominee) may be nominated by a member of the medical profession, a member of the general public, a member of a regional training provider or division of general practice etc.
+Who can nominate?: The GP of the Year (nominee) may be nominated by any two people, including a member of the medical profession, a member of the general public, a member of a recognised training program or Primary Health Network etc.

 Criteria: A winner will be chosen from each state, and one national winner will be chosen from amongst the state finalists.
 This award will be judged on the following criteria: